thu-coai/tatk/tatk/policy/vhus/README.md

 # VHUS

 A data driven variational hierarchical seq2seq user simulator where an unobserved latent random variable generates the user turn sequence.

+- Hierarhical encoder to encode system response, user goal, and dialog history.
+- A variational sampling step before user turn decoder is proposed to generate a slightly different user query.

+The original paper can be found at [IEEE Xplore Digital Library](https://ieeexplore.ieee.org/abstract/document/8639652/).

 ## Train